 Do Social Security Disability and SSI Lawyers Require A Retainer?
 (Fees and costs)

-Disability lawyers and non-attorney disability representatives are not allowed to demand a retainer for their services.
-Disability attorneys or representatives receive one fourth of any back payment of benefits that are due the disability beneficiary or their dependents (spouse or children) up to the maximum fee amount allowable ( How much does a Social Security disability attorney get paid?).
+Disability lawyers and disability representatives are not allowed to demand a retainer for their services.
+Disability attorneys or representatives receive one fourth of any back payment of benefits that are due the disability beneficiary or their dependents (spouse or children) up to the maximum fee amount allowable (see How much does a Social Security Disability attorney get paid?).